McCoder13/dividend-discount-model/README.md

 ### Market Risk Premium
 This is used in the calculation of the required rate of return.
 It typically represents the additional return expected by investors for taking on higher-risk investments compared to risk-free assets.

-### Default value used: 4.62%
+Default value used: 4.62%

+### 30-Year Treasury Yield
-30-Year Treasury Yield: This is used as a proxy for the risk-free rate in the required rate of return calculation.
+This is used as a proxy for the risk-free rate in the required rate of return calculation.

 Default value used: 4.45%